shaynewx/GDWG/README.md

 * edge: An abstract base class representing an edge in the graph, which can be either weighted or unweighted.
 It declares pure virtual functions that must be implemented by its derived classes.
 * weighted_edge: A derived class of `edge` that represents an edge with an associated weight.
-* unweighted_edge: A derived class of `edge` that represents an edge without an associated weight, the weight is treated as 1.
+* unweighted_edge: A derived class of `edge` that represents an edge without an associated weight.

 Note that edges can be **reflexive**, meaning the source and destination nodes of an edge could be the same.